 Summary

-The Vauxhall Grandland (nee Grandland X) is a medium-sized SUV/crossover, which was launched in late 2017 and is based on the Peugeot 3008.
-It has quickly become one of the most popular models in the Vauxhall family.
+The Vauxhall Grandland (nee Grandland X) was a medium-sized SUV/crossover, which was launched in late 2017 and was based on the Peugeot 3008.
+It quickly became one of the most popular models in the Vauxhall family.
+It has since been replaced by a new second-generation Grandland range, which includes an all-electric version.

 Key specifications